dortegadelv/HaplotypeDFEStandingVariation/Programs/ExamplePipeline/README.md

 * DemScenario - Demographic history.
 This follows the syntax from PReFerSim to get demographic histories.
 This should match the variable DemographicHistory: from the file DemographicScenarioFile provided on the script CreateManyFrequencyTrajectories.sh  .

 * SelValuesForwardFile - File with the selection coefficient values that will be evaluated when going forwards in time.
 There should be one selection coefficient per row.
+In the example provided here, the file NewSelectionValues.txt contains values of selection going from 4Ns = -200 to 200 where N is equal to the ancestral population size (5000) in the particular demographic model analyzed.

 * SampleSize - Number of chromosomes sampled from the present.
 This should match the number used after the variable 'n: ' inside the files PReFerSimParameterFile1 and PReFerSimParameterFile2 used on the script CreateManyFrequencyTrajectories.sh  .